You are not a robot.

 - Participation in a whole bunch of cool trainings/programs including an Eco-therapy Skills Training with the EarthBody Institute, the Ecology of Leadership, the Art of Mentoring, the Women’s Wilderness Skills Immersion (I learned how to tan sheep hides and make acorn food!), a Vision Quest in the White Mountains, the Racial Justice Leadership Institute, Yoga Teacher Certification, the Rockwood Leadership Program, and Essential Facilitation at the Interaction Institute for Social Change

-- Hiker, yogi, meditator, amateur watercolor artist, traveler, crafter, and botany geek living with her partner in the gorgeous, rolling hills of Oakland, CA, near dear family and friends.
+- Hiker, yogi, meditator, amateur watercolor artist, traveler, crafter, and botany geek living with her partner and daughter in the gorgeous, rolling hills of Oakland, CA.